 Vinyl and Linoleum -Standard vinyl flooring, whether sheet or tile, can easily be found at around $1 per sq/ft while luxury vinyl tile (LVT) or plank flooring costs a little more, but you can still find a decent selection at around the $2 mark.
 Linoleum is harder to find at discount prices as there are only a few retail brands available, expect to pay upwards of $3 per square foot.

 Tile – You can find plenty of cheap bathroom tiles at $1 per sq/ft but a better option would be some discounted travertine stone floor tiles at around the $2.50 price range.
+If you’re looking for something special then take a look at our 2018 bathroom floor tiles ideas.

 Engineered Hardwood – Be wary of going to cheap with engineered flooring. $5 per sq/ft should get you a good quality product and we’ve seen flooring in this price range discounted by about 50% at some wholesale outlets.